Major Points of the Respiratory Therapy Program:

 - Graduates of the Respiratory Therapy Program work in hospitals, homecares, sleep labs and education.

-- Two year Associate of Applied Science Degree in Respiratory Therapy
+- Two year Associate of Applied Arts and Sciences Degree in Respiratory Therapy

 - Interested persons who have successfully completed the pre-admission requirements and have interviewed with the program director, may enroll on a first-come, first-serve basis